 The Razer BlackWidow Lite ($90) is a tenkeyless mechanical keyboard that aims to split the difference between a gaming accessory and a productivity peripheral.
 While it bears the hallmark Razer design and functionality, it's eschewed just about anything that would make a gaming keyboard look out of place in an office environment, like RGB lighting or extra rows of macro keys.

 Instead, users get a clean, comfortable keyboard that's equally well-suited to typing up articles or gunning down foes.
 On the down side, the keys are a little cramped, a numpad could have come in handy and it really could have used a wrist rest.
-But for the most part, the BlackWidow Lite is a welcome addition to Razer's lineup and a smart investment, either for gamers who need to get some work done or touch typists who don't object to the occasional round of Overwatch.
+But for the most part, the BlackWidow Lite is a welcome addition to Razer's lineup and one of the best mechanical keyboards on the market, either for gamers who need to get some work done or touch typists who don't object to the occasional round of Overwatch.

 If you're familiar with this year's version of the Razer BlackWidow (and you should be; it's very good), the Lite keeps a lot of its most recognizable features.
 You get the plain black chassis, the elevated keycaps and Razer's homegrown mechanical key switches.
 However, the tenkeyless BlackWidow Lite eschews a few good things from its full-size cousins, too.